This course will provide the latest information on important development in clinical vaccinology and the use of vaccines.

 The National Foundation for Infectious Diseases (NFID) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-NFID designates this live activity for a maximum of 13.75 AMA PRA Category 1 Credits™.
+NFID designates this enduring activity for a maximum of 13.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Continuing Nursing Education (CNE)

-This continuing education was approved by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-(OBN-001-91) ONA #22702
+This nursing continuing professional development activity was approved by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+(OBN-001-91)